leap-frog-sensetime/fb_self-supervised-challenge/README.md

 ### low-shot track

 Training and testing instructions of this track is similar to voc07 track.
-You could download trained SVM model and sampled targets of voc07 trainval split for low-shot track **[here]**(https://pan.baidu.com/s/1EpBKSlRk6VwRcOCbnxgpkw&shfl=shareset), extracting code is: **f28f**
+You could download trained SVM model and sampled targets of voc07 trainval split for low-shot track from the link at the beginning.

 To train and test from scratch, you could follow: